PigCI/pig-ci-rails/README.md

 * Should I disable terminal output by default?
 It feels like noise.
 * Should I reject database requests that have a value of 0?
 I think so.
 * Document setting branch/commit encase of weird CI.
-* Add rake rake for submitting reports.
+* Add rake for submitting reports.
 * https://rubydoc.info/gems/yard/file/docs/GettingStarted.md - Document the gem so it's easier for people to jump on.

 ## Contributing